 Pesto is a sauce consisting of basil, pinenuts, olive oil, garlic, and parmesan cheese.
 It can be served as a sauce for salads, a spread for sandwiches, or even a base for Italian pasta dishes.

 Cold salads are often served with hot meats like chicken, beef, pork, or even fish.
-Here are some examples of things you could serve with a chilled salad like this one.
+Here are some tasty recipes to serve alongside this cold Pesto Pasta Salad.

 Pesto Pasta Salad

 - Bring a pot of water to a boil then generously salt the water and add the Farfalle pasta to the pot.
 Cook al dente.

 - Once the pasta is done cooking, pour it into a colander and rinse with cold water to stop the pasta from cooking.

 - Now place the pasta into a large bowl and stir in the pesto, pearl mozzarella, and sliced cherry tomatoes.